openthread/ot-docs/site/en/reference/cli/concepts/srp.md

 1. `srp client host` and `srp client service` provide status about whether the client host and service have been successfully registered on the client node.

+1. `srp server host` and `srp server service` provide host and service status on the server node.

 1. `srp client service remove` removes a service but retains the service name.

-1. `srp client host remove` removes the host, service, and their respective names.
+1. `srp client host remove` removes the host and all registered services.

 ## Example Showing Basic SRP server and client commands

-The following steps use basic SRP commands to set up a Thread network, start the SRP server and client, verify server status, and remove a service.
+The following steps use basic CLI commands to set up a Thread network, start the SRP server and client, verify server status, and remove a service.
 Sample data is used for illustrative purposes.